 HighGround has elected to employ a “manager of managers” process.
 As the investment advisor, HighGround may allocate the Asset Class Funds’ investments among multiple investment managers, each of which is responsible for investing the allocated portion of the portfolio according to a pre-determined investment mandate.
 HighGround continuously monitors the performance and operations of the investment managers.
 HighGround is responsible for the investment construction of the Funds and, as such, makes recommendations of investment managers to the Board for review and approval and termination as necessary.

 Do you have share classes?

-The HighGround Endowment Fund has three classes of shares designed to serve the needs of its investors.
+The HighGround Capstone and Keystone Funds have three classes of shares designed to serve the needs of its investors.
 Share classes are a common way of offering the same investment at different fee levels, reflective of cost efficiencies gained from larger asset sizes.
 The investment objectives and strategies, portfolio managers and account administration services are the same across all share classes.